 - Chop up fresh plant material.
-For poultice, apply directly to affected area or wrap in clean gauze and apply.
+For poultice, apply directly to the affected area or wrap in clean gauze and apply.

-- For compress, apply herbal mixture/tincture/infusion/decoction to clean cotton cloth and cover affected area.
+- For compress, apply herbal mixture/tincture/infusion/decoction to clean cotton cloth and cover the affected area.
 Can be applied hot and cold.

 Herbs For Dog Skin Problems

 - Parts used: whole plant, leaf, dried root.